Moving to Edmonton from Ontario: The Honest Guide

 Moving to Edmonton from Ontario is one of the more straightforward financial decisions you can make in 2026.
 The housing cost gap is real.
 The tax savings are meaningful.
 The job market functions.
 The winters are cold but manageable — especially if you actually commit to being here rather than just surviving until spring.

 What it takes is doing the research before you go, getting pre-approved before you start shopping, and being honest with yourself about which neighbourhoods fit your life — not just your budget.
-If you want a side-by-side breakdown of Sherwood Park, southwest Edmonton, and Terwillegar with mortgage math and property tax numbers already done, the free guide below has all of it.
+If you want a side-by-side breakdown of Sherwood Park, southwest Edmonton, and Terwillegar with mortgage math and property tax numbers already done, reach out directly and I’ll walk you through it.

 Tristan Boire